Dental Disease in Dogs

-If the pulp is exposed, root canal therapy or extraction are the treatment options.
-Leaving the tooth without treatment is not a good idea as infection will have direct entry into your dog.
+If the pulp is exposed, root canal therapy or extraction of the tooth are the treatment options.
+Leaving the tooth without treatment is not a good idea, as infection will have direct entry into your dog.

-With gentleness, patience and perseverance you can provide the oral care they need to prevent dental disease.
+With gentleness, patience, and perseverance you can provide the oral care your dog needs to prevent dental disease.

 This client information sheet is based on material written by: